 Crenelated Bezel: No. On a light this small it doesn’t matter from a defensive standpoint; this light is not an effective impact weapon.

 Knurling/Grip Texture: Yes, and it’s not bad!
 It’s actually serrations and they feel nice.
 Fenix also put some texture on the removable tail cap, a thoughtful addition.
+You can actually get enough grip to unscrew it.

 Anti-Roll Flats: No, but the clip can arrest rolling, if need be.